 The specification of options for forecasts is contained in the mandatory input file named forecast.ss.
-For additional detail on the forecast file see Appendix C on page 202.
+Additional details on the forecast module process are provided on page 189.

 The term COND appears in the "Typical Value" column of this documentation (it does not actually appear in the model files), it indicates that the following section is omitted except under certain conditions, or that the factors included in the following section depend upon certain conditions.
-In most cases, the description in the definition column is the same as the label output to the ss\new files.
+In most cases, the description in the definition column is the same as the label output to the ss_new files.